Keyboard shortcuts

 • This mdBook (docs/) gives a reader-friendly explanation of the project’s purpose and research basis.

-• The OpenSpec change specs are the main detailed design documents for the proposed tool as it is currently decomposed.
+• The OpenSpec change specs are the detailed design documents for the tool’s capabilities, decomposed by feature area.

 • Tracked research notes capture the reasoning and source synthesis behind the project’s design, including the archived monolithic draft.

-• OpenSpec is the structured specification workspace where the monolithic draft is being decomposed into capability-focused specifications.
+• OpenSpec is the structured specification workspace with top-level specs and capability-focused change proposals.

 Current project status